top of page

 Sometimes the water is coming from above.
 Broken roof tiles or blocked gutters can let rainwater into the attic or walls.
 If you spot damp patches near the ceiling, this might be the cause.

-How to Fix a Water Leak
+How to Fix a Water Leaking

 Some leaks are quick fixes.
 Others need a bit more work.
 Let’s go through a few common ones and what you can do.